jcmunav63/metrics_app_m3/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to my learning partners and the staff at Microverse.
+Thank you to my learning partners and the staff at Microverse.

+Thank you so much to the following organizations and creators:
+- Data for this app is obtained free from the NYC Open Data site.
+It shows the NYC 2017 DOE High School Directory data set.
+You can view the data origin site here: [link](https://data.cityofnewyork.us/Education/2017-DOE-High-School-Directory/s3k6-pzi2).

+- Design of this app is inspired on the Ballhead App by Nelson Sakwa You can view the original idea here: [link](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>